Giving Tuesday 2024: Access our free resource hub today!

 Most email marketing services allow you to A/B test within the platform, enabling you to experiment with different elements to see what best captures your audience’s attention.

 Whether you strictly test for higher open rates or above-average CTR, running A/B tests can provide a wealth of insight into user behavior.
-Borrow from charity: water’s example and test different variations of CTA button copy to see if one leads to higher CTRs.
+Borrow from charity: water’s example and test different variations of the CTA button copy to see if one leads to higher CTRs.

 6. Keep It Consistent